andan67/wormnav/README.md

 - Couple Android and Garmin devices via bluetooth
 - Send selected track or route to Garmin device
 - Open WormNav app on Garmin device
-- Apply settings if necessary:
+- Change settings as needed

-    - North heading of map on/off (off means rotate with track heading)
-    - Autolap distance
+**Features**
+- Manage tracks and routes with companion app
+- Standalone navigation along selected track using Garmin device
+- Configurable auto lap and bread crumb navigation
+- Map zoom in/out and center
+- Show activity data

 **Limitations**
+- The ConnectIQ app currently only runs on the Garmin devices Forerunner 230 and 235.
+- For performance and memory reasons, the number of track/way points used for the navigation on the Garmin device is limited.
+Thus it might be necessary to reduce the number of points of existing tracks or routes by the 'optimize' feature of the companion app.
 - Only one data page with four fixed fields